 You will not receive a printed copy of this 2022 Proxy Statement or the Annual Report in the mail unless you request a printed copy.
 As permitted by the Securities and Exchange Commission (the "SEC"), we are delivering this 2022 Proxy Statement and the Annual Report via the Internet.
-On or about March 24, 2021, we are mailing to our stockholders the Notice and accompanying proxy card containing instructions on how to access this 2022 Proxy Statement and the Annual Report, you should follow the instructions included in the Notice.
+On or about March 24, 2021, we are mailing to our stockholders the Notice and accompanying proxy card containing instructions on how to access this 2022 Proxy Statement and the Annual Report and authorize a proxy to vote their shares of Stock.
+If you wish to request a printed copy of this 2022 Proxy Statement and the Annual Report, you should follow the instructions included in the Notice.
 The Notice is not a proxy card or ballot.